Updated August 2020

 - Annotation (Off unless necessary): This prevents students from annotating over anything that is being shared.

 - Whiteboard: Enable/disable based on need.

 - Nonverbal Feedback (On): This allows students to indicate whether they'd like the session to move faster or slower, answer Yes or No, etc.

 - Meeting Reactions (On): This allows quick emoji feedback during meetings.
 Can be used for informal polling.

 - Allow removed participants to rejoin (Off If you are concerned about disruptive behaviors).

-- Breakout room (On): In addition, choose to allow the host to assign participants to breakout rooms when scheduling.
+- Breakout room (On): In addition, choose (check the box) to allow the host to assign participants to breakout rooms when scheduling.

 - Remote Support (On if you are working in a software package where you may need to help students 1:1) If you select this, note that breakout rooms access will turn off.
 You cannot have both on at the same time.
 You can switch settings between sessions.

 - Virtual Background (On): This may encourage students to turn on video if they can mask their surroundings.